 There is also Oral Appliance Therapy that may be prescribed.
 It is a dental appliance a lot like an orthodontic retainer or maybe a sports mouth protector.
 They are custom-fit to be comfortable and to maintain an open airway.
 The two basic appliances used are the tongue retaining device and the mandibular advancement appliance.

 The tongue retainer holds the tongue forward using a bulb.
 It aids oxygen intake and helps to provide sleep for the snorers and the people with OSA.

 The mandibular advancement appliance holds the jaw in a slightly forward position.
 The position works three ways: 1st, it will not let the mandible fall back to obstruct the airway; 2nd, by it holding the mandible forward, the appliance will hold the tongue forward and not allow it to fall back so it can obstruct your airway; and 3rd, forward position creates a muscular baseline so the muscles in the side of your neck, don’t allow them to collapse your airway.

 Several surgical treatments have been tried to help in resolving Obstructive Sleep Apnea.
 It seems that both of the surgeries have proven to address the problem on a long-term basis.

 We all know that snoring is common and in a lot of cases, harmless.
 Almost everybody snores at some time or the other.
 The occasional light snoring is no concern.
 The loud and constant snoring could be a sign of OSA.
 The volume of snoring from the person will depend on the person, but almost half of those who snore loudly have some form of Sleep Apnea.

-Come to Susan J. Curley DDS so we can help you with your snoring and Sleep Apnea Issues.
+Come to Susan J. Curley DDS, a sleep apnea clinic so we can help you with your snoring and Sleep Apnea Issues.